Overhaul of Pattern Table

 Other Notable Improvements

-FB2 support: DocFetcher Pro has support for the e-book format FB2.
-Zip-compressed FB2 files, with file extension fb2.zip or fbz, are supported “natively”, i.e., DocFetcher Pro sees each such file as a single file rather than as a file wrapped in a zip archive.
+FB2 support: DocFetcher Pro and DocFetcher Server have support for the e-book format FB2.
+Zip-compressed FB2 files, with file extension fb2.zip or fbz, are supported “natively”, i.e., DocFetcher Pro and DocFetcher Server see each such file as a single file rather than as a file wrapped in a zip archive.

-Experimental Mobipocket support: DocFetcher Pro has support for the e-book format Mobipocket, with file extension “mobi”.
-However, note that while DocFetcher Pro overall does a pretty solid job of extracting text from mobi files, it currently either fails to extract a small portion of text at the end of the file, or in some cases fails completely.
+Experimental Mobipocket support: DocFetcher Pro and DocFetcher Server have support for the e-book format Mobipocket, with file extension “mobi”.
+However, note that while DocFetcher Pro and DocFetcher Server overall do a pretty solid job of extracting text from mobi files, they currently either fail to extract a small portion of text at the end of the file, or in some cases fail completely.
 Hence, Mobipocket support is for now marked as experimental.

 7z archive support for the current v0.4 format: DocFetcher can read 7z archives up to v0.3 of the 7z archive format.
-DocFetcher Pro can also read 7z archives in the current v0.4 format.
+DocFetcher Pro and DocFetcher Server can also read 7z archives in the current v0.4 format.
 This v0.4 format was introduced with 7-Zip 9.34, released in 2014-11-23.

 Expanded tar archive support: DocFetcher supports the following tar archive extensions: tar, tar.gz, tgz, tar.bz2, tb2, tbz.
-DocFetcher Pro additionally supports the following tar archive extensions: tbz2, tar.lzma, tlz, tar.xz, txz, tar.z, tz
+DocFetcher Pro and DocFetcher Server additionally support the following tar archive extensions: tbz2, tar.lzma, tlz, tar.xz, txz, tar.z, tz

-Indexing folder and archive names: Unlike DocFetcher, DocFetcher Pro indexes not only regular non-archive files, but also folders and archive files – or more precisely, the names of folders and archive files.
-Thus, folders and archive files will show up in the search results of DocFetcher Pro.
-There’s also a Container Types pane on the left side of the program window to exclude folders and/or archives from the search results.
+Indexing folder and archive names: Unlike DocFetcher, DocFetcher Pro and DocFetcher Server index not only regular non-archive files, but also folders and archive files – or more precisely, the names of folders and archive files.
+Thus, folders and archive files will show up in the search results of DocFetcher Pro and DocFetcher Server.
+There’s also a Container Types pane on the left side of the main application window to exclude folders and/or archives from the search results.

-Smarter filename indexing: DocFetcher Pro’s indexing of filenames is smarter than DocFetcher’s.
+Smarter filename indexing: Indexing of filenames in DocFetcher Pro and DocFetcher Server is smarter than in DocFetcher.
 For instance, if DocFetcher encounters a file named

 find_this_file.pdf, it sees “find_this_file” as a single word, not as three separate words stringed together.
 Thus, DocFetcher will only find this file if you literally type in “find_this_file” in DocFetcher’s search field.
-DocFetcher Pro on the other hand, being the smarter one of the two, will find the file if you type in “find_this_file” or any of the three individual words.
-Generally speaking, what DocFetcher Pro does is recognize characters like the underscore as potential word separators.
+DocFetcher Pro and DocFetcher Server on the other hand will find the file if you type in “find_this_file” or any of the three individual words.
+Generally speaking, what DocFetcher Pro and DocFetcher Server do is recognize characters like the underscore as potential word separators.

-Filename indexing in case of errors: If DocFetcher Pro fails to read the contents of a file due to some error or because of password protection, the filename still gets indexed.
+Filename indexing in case of errors: If DocFetcher Pro and DocFetcher Server fail to read the contents of a file due to some error or because of password protection, the filename still gets indexed.
 In DocFetcher on the other hand, the file is skipped altogether.

 No errors with deeply nested folder structures: When trying to index deeply nested folder structures, such as

 C:\folder1\folder2\...\folder99\folder100, DocFetcher is prone to fail with a “Folder hierarchy is too deep” error.
 In programmer jargon, this is an instance of a “stack overflow”.
-DocFetcher Pro on the other hand is completely immune to this kind of error.
+DocFetcher Pro and DocFetcher Server on the other hand are completely immune to this kind of error.

 CSV export of indexing errors: In DocFetcher Pro, you can export the table of files the program failed to read during indexing to a CSV file.
-This can be done via the context menu of the error table.
+This can be done via the context menu of the error table, as shown in the following screenshot.
+This feature is currently not available in DocFetcher Server.
+Server